mobnetic/BitcoinChecker/README.md

 #Adding new exchange:
 ##1.
 New exchange configuration
 To add support for new exchange you have to provide some constants describing that particular exchange:
-* `NAME` - Name of exchange that will be displayed in app.
+* `NAME` - name of exchange that will be displayed in app.
-* `TTS_NAME` - Name of exchange that will be used in spoken announements.
+* `TTS_NAME` - name of exchange that will be used in spoken announements.
 Sometimes it's just fine to put `NAME` here (see Kraken), but sometines it's better to provide more spoken friendly version (like on McxNOW - "MCX now").
 * `URL` - this field stores Url for Ticker API.
 Most often it contains some two (or one) parameters (%1$s and %2$s).
 These parameters will be replaces with currency names or selected currency pair.
 Providing URL is described in the next section.
-* `CURRENCY_PAIRS` - Map of all currencies supported by this exchange (described in other section).
+* `CURRENCY_PAIRS` - map of all currencies supported by this exchange - described later.

 These constants (without `URL`) should be provided in default constructor:
 ```java